I’m regularly amazed by the things that come out of my children’s mouths.

-It’s fair to say that I do sing a lot around the house.
+It’s fair to say I do sing a lot around the house.
 And I do sing bits and pieces at the kids to communicate…ummm…ideas.
-So, it’s possible (OK, it’s certain) that she’s picked up this little gem from her mother, but I was still gobsmacked, as were the other adults in attendance.
+So, it’s possible—OK, certain—she’s picked up this little gem from her mother, but I was still gobsmacked, as were the other adults in attendance.

 Cute, right?
 Funny.